Friday, 20 December 2024

 Ring ouzel on the ruck, Pennington Flash

 Late autumn birds in the UK are generally considered to be migrants from fenno-scandinavia, and I assume that the northerly winds we are currently experiencing have brought this bird to the UK.
-If it was at Spurn or Flamborough or Norfolk or any of the coastal migration hotspots around the country it would be less surprising, but to turn up here at Pennington Flash is unexpected to say the least.
+If it was at Spurn or Flamborough or Norfolk or any of the coastal migration hotspots around the country it would be a great find but less surprising, but to turn up here at Pennington Flash is unexpected to say the least.

 Tuesday, 19 November 2024